politie/ngx-formkit/README.md

 </form>
 ```

 That's it!
 You can now dive in the extensive set of configuration options and properties to alter the behavior of the form and form fields.
+You can also check the [Examples](https://politie.github.io/ngx-formkit) page to check out the different configurations.

 ## `Field` properties
 Each field object should at least have a `type` option set.
 The type property must be of type `FieldType` which is a `enum` type provided by the `FormKitModule`.